ProconsoleCarlo/ProgettoCatalogoFilm-ExcelReader/README.md

 The purpose is to provide a GUI for the catalog of movies that I have seen and that is saved in an xlsx file, with the purpose of simplifying the search for the details of the films.

+It was written with Java 7, but it still works with Java 17.
+It uses [Apache POI OOXML](https://poi.apache.org/components/spreadsheet/index.html) to manage the xlsx file.

 ## Install

 ```sh